robscharf/robscharf.github.io/content/about.md

   name = "Rob"
 +++

 I'm interested in a *lot* of topics, such as **the intersection of technology and human rights**, **open-source, home automation, and data ownership**, and **diplomacy, conflict, and internet freedoms**.
-I have a B.A. in History from Northeastern University ('11) and an M.A. in The History of Warfare from King's College London.
+I have a B.A. in History from Northeastern University ('11) and an M.A. in The History of Warfare from King's College London ('13).
 After 7 years working with governments around the world to prevent genocide and other mass atrocities, I'm looking to expand my skills and experience in the digital world.

-I do a bit of 3D printing with my two Creality FDM printers.
+Among other hobbies, I do a bit of 3D printing with my two Creality FDM printers.

 <div id="img-container">
   <div class="box2">